-When Patrica and I started The C Shop Birch Bay in 1971, only septic systems were available.
-Because the septic systems at Birch Bay had reached their limit, no more building was allowed, and growth at Birch Bay was at a standstill.
+When Patrice and I started The C Shop Birch Bay in 1971, only septic systems were available.
+Because the septic systems at Birch Bay had passed their limit, Birch Bay was polluted, and no more building was allowed, and growth at Birch Bay was at a standstill.
 1976 was the year that all changed.
 The sewer plant started operating, and the building at Birch Bay surged.
 At the same time, many old buildings began hooking up to the sewer.
 Growth started at Birch Bay.
 New buildings were now being built.
 Birch Bay Village and Leisure Park were new additions.

 As Birch Bay grew, it became more evident that developers were interested in building there.
 One even had acquired the right to part of the tidelands near Shore Acres and was keeping people off the area.
 He had the vision of filling the area in and building on it.